 A family restroom is provided near the amphitheater.
-Across from the amphitheater is a small trail that has a picnic pavilion and gazebo.
+Across from the amphitheater is a trail that has a picnic pavilion and gazebo.
 Past the amphitheater is a small playground with an adjacent pathway that links to the Azalea Trail.
 When the property was managed by the City of Palatka, the amphitheater was the eighth tee on the historic Palatka Golf Course, and it hosted the annual Azalea Festival's Pageant.
+Resuming the

-Resuming the Azalea Festival, perhaps to a smaller more manageable extent, should be considered as the event was historically a major theme of the park.
+Azalea Festival, perhaps to a smaller more manageable extent, should be considered as the event was historically a major theme of the park.

-The Ravine: The 1934 suspension bridges found in the ravine area provide visitors a special way to observe the different features of this park.
+The Ravine: The 1934 suspension bridges found in the ravine area provide visitors a special way to observe the scenic features of this park.
 The two existing bridges were restored in 2005 but should be inspected for structural integrity again and repaired as necessary.

 To provide for visitor safety, an annual inspection to evaluate the long-term stability of the suspension bridges should be completed.
 The inspection could be included as a component of a larger, park-wide, engineering survey with primary focus on improving stormwater management.
-Any engineering recommendations, in regard to stormwater improvements, would rely on a preceding hydrological study to assist in determining more environmentally appropriate and sustainable implementations such as permeable soil stabilization materials, as well as more conventional measures such as French drains, culverts, and retention structures.
-Suggested actions should be detailed in a stormwater management plan produced by the engineering study.